 - Roasted cubed sweet potatoes would be a yummy addition as well!

-- To make this a full meal, add protein such as chicken, boiled eggs, shrimp or salmon.
+- To make Fall Harvest Salad a full meal, add protein such as chicken, boiled eggs, shrimp or salmon.

 Tips and Tricks

-A few tips and tricks to keep in mind and you are all set!
+A few tips and tricks to keep in mind when making this Fall Harvest Salad and you are all set!